MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

         :::image type="content" source="media/recent-comms-email-summary.png" alt-text="Screenshot showing email summary opened from the Recent communication card.":::

-    - To view recap of the Teams meeting, select **View recap**.
+    - To view the recap of a Teams meeting, select **View recap**.
 You are navigated to the [meeting recap in Teams](view-meeting-summary-recap.md).